maxbates/cogeneration/doc/attention.md

   - [ ] FlashIPA / cuEquivariance wrapper
   - [ ] env setup helper, e.g. set `CUQUI_ENABLE_BF16` etc.

+- Support backlog
+  - expose `is_training` for dropout mask, or different values for training / inference

 - Config
   - [ ] shared config `kernel` instead of only `local` option
-    - Or, detect what is available and use helper throughout
+    - Or, detect what is available and use helper throughout -- probably want explicit option
   - [x] `ESMCombiner` pair representation is optional, to enable flash attention
   - [ ] Enum to define block type for rep enrichment, shared default cfg for each
     - `IPA`, `Pairformer`, `DoublePairAttention`